ISISComputingGroup/ibex_developers_manual/backend_system/blockserver/BlockServer.md

     Loads the specified configuration.
 Requires a compressed and hexed JSON string.
 This automatically restarts the blocks gateway and updates the archiver

     Returns "OK" or an error message (compressed and hexed JSON).

-**BLOCKSERVER:SAVE_CONFIG**
-Note: Used by the client(s) for "save" and "save as" for the current active configuration

-    Command: caput -S %MYPVPREFIX%CS:BLOCKSERVER:SAVE_CONFIG abcdefabdcdefabcdef1234567890
-    Saves the current active configuration under the specified name.
-Requires a compressed and hexed JSON string.
-    The active configuration's name will be changed to the new name.

-    Returns "OK" or an error message (compressed and hexed JSON).

 **BLOCKSERVER:CLEAR_CONFIG**